LesPaul21/SabermetricsFinalProject/README.md

 I created a correlation matrix (available in the jupyter notebook) to compare the PrO% statistic to other stats that may be useful in predicting a player's ability to create a productive out.
 One thing that I was certain I would see would be a strong negative correlation between PrO% and strikeouts.
 It seemed intuitive that a player's ability to create a productive out would be highly influenced by his ability to put the bat on the ball.
 Surprisingly, while there was a notable negative correlation coefficient when comparing PrO% to Strike Outs, the R-squared value came out to a mere 0.035.
 In fact, PrO% seemed to be poorly correlated with the vast majority of other metrics.
 It's strongest correlation was with RBI% (the precentage of PrO that resulted in RBIs) and even that was only 0.13.

 This could draw me to one of two conclusions.
 First, I could conclude that the loose correlation between PrO% and other commonly accepted metrics of performance is indicative of the poor quality of a productive out metric.
 Second, I may conclude that this metric is simply along a different line of thinking and player evaluation metrics than those already in place.
 I do firmly believe that measuring a players ability to be productive, even in an out, is a valuable metric, but I acknowledge that there may be shortcomings in my calculation.
 I believe that future work on this subject should focus on assigning weights to different types of productive outs.
 If sabermetrics is about measuring a players ability to create runs and therefore wins for his team, a metric that evaluates the ability for a player to do that, even while creating an out, must hold some value.

+## Acknowledgements

+- Retrosheet 2010-2016: Provided raw data for calculation.
+- Baseball Reference: Provided average statistics used for comparison.
+- MySQL Workbench: Used for generation of data tables
+- Jupyter Notebook: Used for application of statistic